INM-6/Builder/doc/Build-Plan-Files.md

   A build plan defines package specific variables that are used in the build steps.
-In a build plan you can override the default implementations of the single steps, that are executed in the following order:
+In a build plan you can override the default implementations of the single steps, that are executed in the following order (to verify the order look at the last lines of `build.sh`):

   ----------------------------------------------------------------
   Function            Description